Can Pope Leo remain an American citizen now that he is a foreign head of state? - ExBulletin

 The Peruvian law has no conflict with Pope Leo remaining a citizen, said Jorge Puch, deputy director of the archives of the register of the national identification and civil status register.

-Leo obtained Peruvian citizenship in August 2015, the month before Pope Francis appointed him bishop of Chiclayo in the region of the north of the South American country.
+Leo was granted Peruvian citizenship In August 2015, the month before Pope Francis appointed him bishop of Chiclayo in the northern region of the country of South America.
 To qualify, he had to live in Peru for at least two years and pass a civic test.

 It is the most commendable thing that our supreme beloved Pontiff could have done: wanting to have Peruvian nationality without being Peruvian by birth, said Puch.